 Quality Heart Outcomes

 Learn more about heart and vascular quality and safety outcomes.
-View transcript.
+View quality and safety transcript.

 We use data from objective, independent sources to compare the care we provide at UVA to the care other hospitals provide.